These Vegan Singapore Noodles make for a healthy and delicious stir-fry dish that comes together in less than 30 minutes!

 - You can add in any veggies you love to this recipe like bok choy, broccoli or edamame.

 - Use your taste!
 Depending on exactly how much noodles you use, or the brand of sauces you use, you may need a little more or less sauce in the recipe.
 Taste the noodles before serving and adjust accordingly.
 Sometimes an extra dash of soy sauce does the trick!

-If you tried these vegan drunken noodles or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
+If you tried these Vegan Singapore Noodles or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
 Be sure to follow along on Pinterest, Instagram and Facebook for even more deliciousness!Print

-A delicious stir-fry noodle dish made with curry powder with rice vermicelli noodles!
+A delicious stir-fry noodle dish made with curry powder and rice vermicelli noodles!

-- 2 tbsp avoado oil (can sub any cooking oil)
+- 2 tbsp avocado oil (can sub any cooking oil)